jtp184/gaming_dice/README.md

 1d12e, 1d6e
 ```

-You can also use the #roll function if you just want results
+You can also use the .roll function if you just want results

 ```ruby
 GamingDice.roll('1d6') # => 4